WeiZ8/Snake-Game-HS2021/README.md

 * Anaconda 3
 * Jupyter Notebook and VS Code (visual studio code - program)

-The following packages are REQUIRED to run the code:
+The following packages and modules are REQUIRED to run the code:
-* pygame, pygame_menu, time, datetime, sys, random
+* pygame, time, sys, random, typing

 In case these packages are not installed yet, please run “pip install” for each package.
+If pip is not installed yet, please run "python get-pip.py" first.
 * pip install pygame
-* pip install pygame_menu
-* pip install datetime
 * pip install random

 ## How-to-Play
 1. Download the program (along with sounds from our Github account.
-Go to the link...
+Go to the linkhttps://github.com/WeiZ8/Snake-Game-HS2021.git
 2. Fork the repository
 3. After downloading, load the folder in your code editor like VS Code, PyCharm, etc.
 4. Run the file snake.py